-- · on an actual basis; - on a pro forma basis to give effect to: - the conversion of all outstanding shares of our convertible preferred stock pursuant to a stockholder vote under our amended and restated certificate of incorporation into an aggregate of 103,655,115 shares of common stock immediately prior to the consummation of this offering; - the net exercise, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, of all of our Series B warrants into shares of our common stock at an exercise price of \$0.01 per share, and the related reclassification of our convertible preferred stock warrant liability to additional paid-in capital; and - the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the consummation of this offering; and - on a pro forma as adjusted basis to give further effect to the sale of public offering price of \$ per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- · on an actual basis; - on a pro forma basis to give effect to: - the conversion of all outstanding shares of our convertible preferred stock pursuant to a stockholder vote under our amended and restated certificate of incorporation into an aggregate of 11,517,222 shares of common stock immediately prior to the consummation of this offering; - the net exercise, based on an assumed initial public offering price of \$14.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, of all of our Series B warrants into 571,244 shares of our common stock at an exercise price of \$0.09 per share, and the related reclassification of our convertible preferred stock warrant liability to additional paid-in capital; and - the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the consummation of this offering; and - on a pro forma as adjusted basis to give further effect to the sale of 3,600,000 shares of common stock in this offering at an assumed initial public offering price of \$14.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 As of March 31, 2014

-Actual Pro Forma (unaudited) Pro Forma As Adjusted (1)
+Actual Pro Forma Pro Forn As Adjuste

-(in thousands)
+(unaudited) (in thousands)

 Balance Sheet Data:

-Cash and cash equivalents \$ 33,221 \$ 33,221 \$
+Cash and cash equivalents \$ 33,221 \$ 33,221 \$ 76,6 693

-Working capital 20,347 20,347
+Working capital 20,347 20,347 63,8 819

-Total assets 40,548 40,548
+Total assets 40,548 40,548 84,0 020

-Preferred stock warrant liability 9,059
+Preferred stock warrant liability 9,059 -

 Convertible preferred stock 56,155

-Accumulated deficit (71,724) (71,724)
+Accumulated deficit (71,724) (71,724) (71,7 724)

-Total stockholders' (deficit) equity (66,458) (1,244)
+Total stockholders' (deficit) equity (66,458) (1,244) 42,2 228

-(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$14.00 per share would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$3.3 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and stockholders' equity by approximately \$ million, assuming the assumed initial public offering price per share, as set forth on the cover page of this prospectus, remains the same.
+An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and stockholders' equity by approximately \$13.0 million, assuming the assumed initial public offering price per share, as set forth on the cover page of this prospectus, remains the same.
 The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of this offering determined at pricing.